 Doctors and researchers at the center developed a hands-only CPR method called Continuous Chest Compression CPR that more than doubles a person’s chance of surviving cardiac arrest.
 This method was adopted by the American Heart Association and is now internationally recognized.
 In addition to a focus on resuscitation science, the center focuses on stroke research, heart disease in women, sudden cardiac death, minority-specific cardiovascular problems, and electrophysiology.

 The Sarvers were also instrumental in helping to build the Children’s Museum of Phoenix, located in downtown Phoenix.
 A $1 million donation from the Penny and Robert Sarver Charitable Foundation aided in the completion of the 70,000-square-foot facility.

 Sarver is on the board of directors for the Weil Foundation, established by Dr. Andrew Weil, an internationally recognized leader in integrative medicine.

 Sarver and wife Penny have three sons, Max, Jake and Zach.
 On their first date, Robert invited Penny to watch the NCAA Men’s Basketball Tournament at his house.
-Sarver is a “soccer dad,” who can regularly be found at one of his three boys’ soccer games or coaching his sons in the Jr. Suns league at the YMCA.
+Sarver is a “soccer dad,” who can regularly be found at one of his three boys’ soccer games.